Corn Barn Hot Tub

 Secure long hair up in a ponytail.
 Long hair can be drawn into the spa fittings, holding your head under water and presenting a drowning risk.
 Spare hair ties can be found on the hooks.

 The water in the hot tub maybe set to a comfortable level but you can still sweat!
 It is recommended that you sip water.

 Make sure you use plastic cups!
+You will find acrylic tumblers and wine glasses in your cottage.
+These are high quality and should be hand washed after use and not thrown away!
 Broken glass in the water is very difficult to spot, can damage the hot tub and lead to expensive repairs.

 No food or smoking

 Debris in the water will upset the chemistry of the water and block filters.

 Switch off pumps, lights and water fall before closing the lid.
 Use the cover lifting bar to raise the lid.
 Remember to close and lock the lid after use.
 This keeps out debris and allows the water to heat up again.
 Do not sit, lay or stand on the cover it will break!

 NEVER leave children unattended in the vicinity of the hot tub.